-Are you looking for an a Florida Probate Attorney in Port St Lucie or Stuart?
-If so, Jon L. Martin, Attorney at Law can help you.
-To revoke means to withdraw, cancel, rescind, or reverse something.
+Are you looking for a Florida probate attorney in Port St Lucie or Stuart?
+If so, Jon L. Martin, Attorney at Law, can help you.
+To revoke means to withdraw, cancel, rescind or reverse something.
 In the context of a trust, an irrevocable trust cannot be withdrawn, canceled or reversed, whereas a revocable trust can be changed.
 An irrevocable trust is a legal entity which does not allow for any type of amendments, alterations or revocations.
 Irrevocable trusts serve specific purposes and are used to achieve a variety of estate planning goals, including reducing or eliminating estate taxes by moving the grantor’s property into the trust.

 Both revocable and irrevocable trusts are often components in a good estate plan.
 If you are considering establishing a trust, it’s important to speak with a qualified Florida probate attorney such as Jon L. Martin, Attorney at Law.
 The most significant difference between the irrevocable and revocable trust is estate tax considerations; therefore, it will be necessary to carefully evaluate which trusts would serve your purposes and shield your assets the most.

 Florida law allows for an abbreviated probate procedure called summary administration.
-Summary administration is only available if the probate assets (less property that is exempt from creditor claims) do not exceed $75,000, and if the decedent’s debts are paid, or if there are no objections from creditors.
-Generally, those who receive the estate assets in a summary administration remain liable for claims against the decedent for two years after the date of death.
-Summary administration also applies to situations where the decedent has been dead for over two years and there has not been a prior administration.
+Summary administration is only available if the probate assets (less property that is exempt from creditor claims) do not exceed $75,000 and debts have been paid, or if there are no objections from creditors.
+Liability for the debts will remain with the recipients of an estate’s assets for a period of two years following the decedent’s death.
+Summary administration can also be used when the decedent has been dead for more than two years with no administration of the estate.

 Have you been named an executor of an estate in Florida, even though you live in another state?
 At first these legal situations can seem confusing, overwhelming and burdensome.
-Jon L. Martin, an Estate Lawyer, can assist you and alleviate your concerns today!
+Jon L. Martin, Attorney at Law, can assist you and alleviate your concerns today!
 No matter where you live, our law firm can help you with your estate planning and administration needs.

 At our law firm, we do everything within our power to provide client-focused legal services.
 One way in which we achieve this is by offering services to out-of-state survivors/beneficiaries of a deceased Florida resident.
 We administer all sizes of estates and can provide you with the peace of mind you desperately seek.

 During this emotional and hectic time we think that it is important that you are not additionally laden with multiple trips to Florida to administer an estate.
-We offer experienced legal counsel and are able to handle all of the aspects of the final affairs of a Florida decedent if you are an out of state family member that cannot be present before or after executing an estate plan.
+We offer experienced legal counsel and are able to handle all of the aspects of the final affairs of a Florida decedent if you are an out-of-state family member who cannot be present before or after executing an estate plan.